VHSgunzo/runimage/README.md

     You can create a symlink/hardlink to runimage or rename runimage and give it the name of some executable from the PATH, this will allow you to run runimage in autorun mode for this executable.

-    The same principle applies to the RIM_AUTORUN variable:
+    The same principle applies to the RIM_AUTORUN env var:
         ┌─[user@host]─[~]
         └──╼ $ RIM_AUTORUN="ls -la" runimage {autorun executable args}

     Here runimage will become something like an alias for 'ls' in runimage with the '-la' argument.
 You can also use RIM_AUTORUN as an array for complex commands in the config.